-A squirting orgasm is a female orgasm characterized by the squirting or gushing of a tasteless, odorless liquid from the urethra before or during climax.
-The squirting orgasm is usually reached through dual stimulation of the G-spot and clitoris, but some women can ejaculate through G-spot stimulation alone.
+A squirting orgasm is a female orgasm involving the squirting or gushing of a tasteless, odorless liquid from the urethra before or during climax.
+People usually have a squirting orgasm through dual stimulation of the G-spot and clitoris.
+However, some women can ejaculate through G-spot stimulation alone.

 A squirting orgasm may also be called female ejaculation, gushing, or squirting.